allenai/allennlp-guide/chapters/part2/hyperparameter-optimization.md

 You can try the [example](https://colab.research.google.com/github/himkt/optuna-allennlp/blob/master/notebook/Optuna_AllenNLP.ipynb) of `AllenNLPExecutor` on Google Colab.
-Additionally, you can use Optuna with a AllenNLP model by writing your own Python script.
+Additionally, you can use Optuna with an AllenNLP model by writing your own Python script.
 If you want to write Python script to tune hyperparameters, please refer to the [colab example](https://colab.research.google.com/github/himkt/optuna-allennlp/blob/master/notebook/Optuna_AllenNLP_Custom_Loop.ipynb).